Authress-Engineering/openapi-resolver.js/.github/SECURITY.md

 ## Reporting a vulnerability

-To report a vulnerability please send an email with the details to [security@rhosys.ch](mailto:security@rhosys.ch).
+To report a vulnerability please send an email with the details to [security@authress.io](mailto:security@authress.io).

 We'll acknowledge receipt of your report ASAP, and set expectations on how we plan to handle it.